 Louisville — 2

 Oklahoma State — 2

 What are College Basketball Futures?

 A College Basketball Futures bet is simply a wager on a NCAA Basketball event that will happen at a later date.

 It’s possible to wager on a NCAA Basketball Futures market at anytime, but the sportsbooks will adjust the odds over the course of the season, particularly during March Madness, depending on results and other relevant news such as injuries to key players.

 In general, the earlier a bettor make a Futures wager will the bigger odds available, as they will change as the season progresses.
 However, these come with greater risk (the uncertainty of how events will unfold before the wager is settled).

 Once one NCAA Basketball Tournament ends, there will be Futures bets available on the next one.

-When is the College Basketball season?
+When does the College Basketball season normally begin?